St James’s Palace

+Five ground-floor rooms of Clarence House, the official residence of Charles, the Prince of Wales, Camilla, the Duchess of Cornwall, and Prince Harry, are open to the public on 45-minute guided tours for one month in summer.
 The highlight is the late Queen Mother’s small art collection, including one painting by playwright Noël Coward and others by WS Sickert and Sir James Gunn.
-The house was originally designed by John Nash in the early 19th century, but – as Prince Charles wasn’t the first royal to call in the decorators – has been modified much since.
-Admission is by timed tickets, which must be booked in advance; book also for disabled access.
+The house was originally designed by John Nash in the early 19th century, but has been modified much since.